DataDog/integrations-core/docs/dev/new_check_howto.md

 ### Fill the README

-The readme file as provided by our cookiecutter template has already the right format, all you need to do is filling out the relevant sections, in particular you're supposed to write something in place of the `[...]` strings you'll find in the file.
+The `README.md` file as provided by our cookiecutter template has already the right format, just fill  out the relevant sections, in particular you're supposed to write something in place of the `[...]` strings you'll find in the file.

 ### Add images and logos